GearboxAcademy/.github/profile/README.md

 # Hi there 👋

-## This is Gearbox Academy official account.
+This is Gearbox Academy official Github account.
+Get in touch by writing an email to academy@gearbox.co.ke

+Check out our website [here](https://www.gearbox.co.ke/academy/)

+Checkout our students portfolio [here](https://www.gearbox.co.ke/academy/class)
 <!--

 **Here are some ideas to get you started:**